Get Rates Near You!

 How can I find out if a bank is insured by the FDIC?

-Banks should tout this proudly on their website, but if they do not, use the FDIC BankFind to determine the status.
+Banks should proudly advertise this on their websites, but if they do not, use the FDIC BankFind to determine the status.

 What does “high yield interest” really mean?